René Stadtkewitz: German Freedom Party

 Stadtkewitz was expelled from the CDU in 2010 after inviting Dutch anti-Islam politician Geert Wilders to hold a speech.
 He refused demands to cancel the invitation, while claiming that public debate about the Islamic faith had been "too timid" in Germany, and that the debate should focus on "the defense of freedom and of Christian values", including concerns about "countless young women, who are forced into arranged marriages, enslaved and who sometimes become victims of so-called honor killings".
 He then founded the German Freedom Party together with former CDU politician Marc Doll and former Pirate Party Germany politician Aaron Koenig.
 Later the same year, he was part of an initiative with international politicians Heinz-Christian Strache, Kent Ekeroth and Filip Dewinter in Jerusalem that declared their support for Israel against Islamic terrorism.
 He also attended an event at Ground Zero in New York City by the invitation of Pamela Geller and Stop Islamization of America, and an international counter-jihad conference in Paris.

 Stadtkewitz stepped down as leader of the party in 2013, and instead called on his supporters to vote for the new Alternative for Germany (AfD), while Michael Stürzenberger became new leader.
 After comparing the parties' political programmes Stadtkewitz concluded that they overlapped 90 percent.
 After several hundred new members from the party joined AfD, the AfD's then-leader Bernd Lucke, considering the party "Islamophobic", however declared a ban on new admissions from the party.

 Later activities

 Stadtkewitz has later been active as chairman of the anti-Islamic activist organisation Citizens' Movement Pax Europa.
 In 2015, Stadtkewitz also held a speech at a Pegida rally where he intensified its thrust of criticism of Islam by characterising Islam as a politically totalitarian ideology.

 Stadtkewitz eventually joined the AfD in 2024, became a member of the Zehdenick city council, and declared his candidacy for the mayoral election in Zehdenick in 2025.
 He reached the run-off to be held on 16 March after narrowly receiving the second most votes in the first round on 23 February with 38.5%.
 Stadtkewitz lost the run-off election with 37% of the vote, against Alexander Kretzschmar.

+During the 2026 Mayoral Election in Zehdenick, Stadtkewitz received an absolute majority on the first round, making him the first directly-elected AfD mayor in Brandenburg.
+He received 58.4% of the votes.